Wondering if a special needs trust may be your best option?

 The trustee needs to understand the tax consequences of their actions and what standards they owe the beneficiary as their fiduciary (e.g. income, deductions, etc. of d4A trust are reported on beneficiary’s individual tax return, even if no income is actually distributed).

-Be careful not to set up a 1st party SNT to put someone on medicaid when they could more easily obtain private health insurance through the Affordable Care Act that does not have the payback requirement. *Don’t want medicaid health insurance when you can afford private health insurance.
+Be careful not to set up a first party SNT to put someone on Medicaid when they could more easily obtain private health insurance through the Affordable Care Act that does not have the payback requirement. *Don’t want Medicaid health insurance when you can afford private health insurance.
 Can tailor SNT accordingly to qualify for both.

 If the parents of a disabled child are divorcing, they should agree to ask the judge to enter a court order directing that child support be paid to a first party self-settled special-needs trust, so that means tested government benefits continue at full rates instead of being offset by the child support amount.